-The goal of this SEAS SIRG SoNeAt is to promote a systematic social (cognitive affective) neuroscience approach to better describe the underlying biological and brain basis of human attachment.
+The goal of the SEAS SIRG SoNeAt is to promote a systematic social (cognitive affective) neuroscience approach to investigate the underlying biological and brain basis of human attachment.
 This goal reflects the overarching philosophy of social neuroscience that emerged as a novel integration of theories and experimental approaches from both neuroscience and psychology.
-In the case of SoNeAt, this means an emphasis of multi-modal and multi-method investigations closely combining data on (i) the biological and brain basis of human attachment derived from social neuroscience methods with (ii) theoretical constructs and experimental approaches from the comprehensive psychology framework of attachment.
+In the case of SoNeAt, this means an emphasis of multi-modal and multi-method investigations combining data on (i) the biological and brain basis of human attachment derived from social neuroscience methods with (ii) theoretical constructs and experimental approaches from the comprehensive psychology framework of attachment theory.
 It is the hope of SoNeAt that such integrative strategy will help elucidating whether and how social neuroscience may advance attachment theory.

 Please feel free to browse the following pages to obtain more information on SoNeAt, its activities, and resources:

 ▶Who we are – meet the SoNeAt coordinating board

 ▶Activities – current and planned activities of SoNeAt